 Wauwatosa

 Citation: Wauwatosa Municipal Code § 15.22

 Date passed: 8/5/1986

 Operative Language: "Discriminate' and 'discrimination' mean to segregate, separate, exclude or treat any person unequally only because of sex, race, color, sexual orientation as defined in Section 111.32(13m) of the Wisconsin Statutes, handicap, religion, national origin, familial status, sex or marital status of the person maintaining a household, lawful source of income, age or ancestry."

+Wauwatosa follows WIS.
+STAT. § 106.50 and does not include Section 8 vouchers in "lawful source of income."

 Administrative or court enforcement: Court

 Other Local Ordinances

 Wilmington, Delaware: